 Visitors at the Blanton Museum of Art.
 Courtesy of Amanda Elmore.

 Bullock Texas State History Museum: Have a history enthusiast in the family?
 The Bullock Texas State History Museum, located across the street from the University on MLK Boulevard, can satisfy any craving for a history buff.
 Museum highlights include an IMAX theatre, featured exhibitions and plenty of Texas history!
-Currently on exhibition, La Belle showcases the remains and 1.6 million artifacts from a 1686 shipwreck in Matagorda Bay.
+Currently on exhibition, Rodeo!
+The Exhibition showcases the dynamic and exciting history of stock shows and rodeo in Texas.

 Harry Ransom Center: The HRC is a renowned research library and museum.
 This facility encourages the appreciation of creativity in writers and exhibits feature literature, photography, film and the performing arts.
-Current exhibitions include Shakespeare in Print and Performance and Look Inside, which showcases the museums's newest photography acquisitions.
+Current exhibitions include Ed Ruscha: Archaeology and Romance, which showcases the museums's extensive collection of art and papers from Edward Ruscha.

 Landmarks: This next one is a unique walking experience created by over 36 pieces of public art found around the University of Texas campus.
 The Landmarks tour is a perfect way to go on an outdoor scavenger hunt for some extraordinary pieces including sculptures, video and much more.